WalcimarZD/devbase-setup/SECURITY.md

 # Security Policy

-If you discover a security vulnerability in this project, please report it privately to the maintainers so it can be addressed swiftly.
+If you discover a security vulnerability in this project, please report it privately so we can address it before public disclosure.

-Responsible disclosure
-- Email: security@walcimarzd.dev (replace with preferred contact) or open a private vulnerability report via the repository's security settings on GitHub.
+Reporting options
+- Preferred: open a private security advisory for this repository via GitHub (Repository -> Security -> Report a vulnerability).
+- Secondary: email the security contact: security@walcimarzd.dev

-- Do not post sensitive details publicly until a fix is available.
+Do not post sensitive details in public issues or pull requests.
+Once a fix is available we will coordinate disclosure and provide a CVE if appropriate.

+Response timeline
-We will respond to valid reports within 7 business days and provide updates until the issue is resolved.
+- We aim to acknowledge all valid reports within 7 business days and provide progress updates until the issue is resolved.

-For general vulnerability disclosures, see GitHub's security advisories.
+For more information see: https://docs.github.com/en/code-security